how to use this Press Kit

 An alum of both the Memoir Incubator and Essay Incubator programs at GrubStreet:

-Theresa's memoir in essays about memory, family stories, and the death of her father -- titled THE OKOKON (pronounced oh-COH-kin) FAMILY ORCHESTRA -- is slated for publication with Atria Books at Simon & Schuster.
+Theresa's memoir in essays about memory, family stories, and the death of her father -- titled WHO I ALWAYS WAS -- was published by Atria Books at Simon & Schuster in 2025.

 Theresa's essays (and bathroom selfies!) have appeared in: